lamba92/prolog-project/README.md

 ### Domains

-Each domain is self contained inside his respective folder.
+Each domain is self contained inside its respective folder.
 The `loader.pl` file inside them allows to load all the necessary predicates to explore the domain.
 All the domain specific predicates uses standardized names so that all the algorithms don't have to handle the specifications of each one.

 File structure:

-- `baseDati.pl` contains the knowledge base of the domain.
+- `kb.pl` contains the knowledge base of the domain.
-- `azioni.pl` contains the set of actions allowed in that domain with their transformations.
+- `actions.pl` contains the set of actions allowed in that domain with their transformations.
-  - The predicate `applicabile(action, S)` checks if an `action` from a given state `S` is allowed.
+  - The predicate `allowed(action, S)` checks if an `action` from a given state `S` is allowed.
 For each action there is an `applicable()` predicate.
-  - `trasforma(action, S, S1)` is used as a function where `action` is the action t oapply in the given state `S`, `S1` in the new state where the action has led.
-Note that `trasforma()` does not check if `applicabile()`.
+  - `move(action, S, S1)` is used as a function where `action` is the action to apply in the given state `S`, `S1` in the new state where the action has led.
+Note that `move()` does not check if `allowed()`.
   - `maxDepth(D)` unifies `D` with the maxium depth of the domain.
-  - `costoPasso(S, S1, C)` is used as function that given the input states `S` and `S1` calculate in `C` the cost of the transition from `S` to `S1`.
+  - `cost(S, S1, C)` is used as function that given the input states `S` and `S1` calculate in `C` the cost of the transition from `S` to `S1`.
-- `euristica.pl` contains the predicates used to calculate the heuristic of the specified domain.
+- `heuristic.pl` contains the predicates used to calculate the heuristic of the specified domain.
-  - `euristica(S, Sol, E)` is used to calculate the heuristic value `E` of state `S`; `Sol` is the solution of the relaxed problem, ofter ignored.
+  - `heuristic(S, Sol, E)` is used to calculate the heuristic value `E` of state `S`; `Sol` is the solution of the relaxed problem, ofter ignored.

 #### Labyrinth